Khuushh26/MYREPOSITORY/README.md

 - **CSS**: For styling and layout.

-## Getting Started

- **Open the Webpage**:
-   - Open `index.html` in your preferred web browser.

-## Preview

-You can view the live version of the project at [Your Live Link](https://your-live-link.com).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Special thanks to [Online Tutorial/Resource] for guidance and inspiration.
 - Thanks to my friends and family for their support and feedback.

 ## Feedback